 And even if your beginning student plays just the chords, the Pachelbel Canon is still beautiful.

-The links to the plain chords in left hand arrangement:
+The links to the arrangements with solid left hand chords:

 Download free printable sheet music for Canon in D. This version has my favorite fingering.